TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 We feel that we cannot adequately address this criticism without a clear articulation of exactly where in the paper such mistakes were made, and what the proper practice should be in those cases.
-We would benefit greatly from more elaboration on this point.
+We would thus benefit greatly from more elaboration on this point.

 > The issue of temporal grain size/resolution seems important, but is very
 > mysterious once the method is actually described.
 As it is sold, one would